rob-blackbourn/jetblack-js-date/manual/guide/date-arithmetic.md

 Keeping the time change constant (as with UTC) can be useful when plotting data, or doing time series calculations (rolling averages, resampling, etc.).

+## Date Schedules

+When generating date schedules (with {@linkcode dateRangeByDay} for example), the timezone is important both for the start of day, and for the daylight savings change.

+If what you really want is periods of constant milliseconds, you should use tzUtc as it has no DST.

 ## What next ?